CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

     > **Note**: In your environment, these numbers may not be the same, since it varies in time

-3. Notice the total number of resources, The total number of resources are the ones that are connected to the Security Center and NOT the total number of resources that you have in your subscriptions.
+3. Notice the total number of resources, The total number of resources are the ones that are connected to the Microsoft Defender for Cloud and NOT the total number of resources that you have in your subscriptions.

 4. Notice the number of **unhealthy resources**, The unhealthy resources are the resources with actionable recommendations based on the selected filter.